ankitnewjobs/Terraform/Day:- 16 Meta-Argument-lifecycle-prevent_destroy/Readme.md

 This step ensures the resources are cleaned up without residual state files.

+Key Takeaways

+Pros of prevent_destroy:

+Prevents accidental deletion of critical infrastructure.
+Adds a safety layer for sensitive resources.

+Cons of prevent_destroy:

+Can complicate certain operations, especially configuration updates.
+Needs to be disabled manually for intentional deletions.

+Best Practices:

+- Use for critical or production resources only.
+- Regularly review plans (terraform plan) before applying changes.
+- Pair with proper version control and review processes for added safety.

 ### Conclusion

 - The prevent_destroy argument is a safeguard for critical resources, but it requires careful management.

 - It protects against accidental deletions while adding a layer of complexity to Terraform operations.

-- Best Practices:
-  - Use this setting only for highly critical resources.

-  - Always review plans (terraform plan) before applying changes.